aryszka/mml/manual.md

 If closing a channel is removed from the language, looping over a channel will be removed, too.

-The reason for possibly removing closing a channel: it is reasonable to panic when sending on a closed channel, but we are trying to remove intentional panics from the language, and we haven't found a way to verify the potential cases of sending on a closed channel during compile time, yet.

 ## Select

 This feature is borrowed from Go: